Network Steering Committee

 Department of Psychology

 University of Iowa

 Susan Lutgendorf, PhD is a Professor in the Departments of Psychology, Obstetrics and Gynecology, and Urology, a member of the Holden Comprehensive Cancer Center, and a Faculty Scholar and Starch Faculty Fellow at the University of Iowa.
 She received her PhD in Clinical Health Psychology from the University of Miami and completed her post-doctoral training at the University of Iowa Center on Aging, supported by a National Research Service Award post-doctoral fellowship from the NIH.
-Dr. Lutgendorf’s current work, funded by the National Cancer Institute, examines how factors such as stress, depression, and social support are linked to biological processes involved in angiogenesis, inflammation, and recurrence in ovarian cancer patients.
-Dr. Lutgendorf serves on the editorial boards of Brain, Behavior, and Immunity, Psychological Bulletin, Health Psychology, and the International Journal of Behavioral Medicine and on the Scientific Council of the Academy of Behavioral Medicine Research.
+Dr. Lutgendorf current work, funded by the National Cancer Institute, examines how factors such as stress, depression, and social support are linked to biological processes involved in angiogenesis, inflammation, and recurrence in ovarian cancer patients.
+Dr. Lutgendorf serves on the editorial boards of Brain, Behavior, and Immunity, Psychological Bulletin, Health Psychology and Psychosomatic Medicine and on the Scientific Council of the Academy of Behavioral Medicine Research.
 Dr. Lutgendorf's work has been recognized by a New Investigator Award from the Psychoneuroimmunology Research Society in 2004, an Early Career Award from the American Psychosomatic Society in 2002 and by an award from the American Psychological Association, Division 38 for Outstanding Contributions to Health Psychology in the year 2000.
-She currently serves as a core member of the National Cancer Institute Biobehavioral Research Network.
+She currently serves as a core member of the National Cancer Institute Biobehavioral Research Network and as the President of the American Psychosomatic Society.
 She is a former member of the Biobehavioral Mechanisms of Emotions, Stress, and Health (MESH) Study Section at NIH.